jessecusack/academic-kickstart/content/authors/admin/_index.md

 - Visitors
 ---

-I'm a physical oceanographer currently working as a postdoc at Scripps Institution of Oceanography.
-I research small to mesoscale scale physical processes in the ocean such as turbulence, flow over topography, internal waves and wave-eddy interactions.
-I am interested in the role such processes play in the Earth's climate.
+I'm a postdoctoral research fellow at Rutgers University.
+I study small to mesoscale ocean processes such as turbulence, flows over topography, internal waves and eddies.
+I am interested in the role such processes play in Earth's climate.
+My approach combines analysis of high resolution in situ observations with numerical simulations.
+I practice open science by making analysis and software [available online](https://github.com/jessecusack).